ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/PV-Naming.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > PV naming

 # EPICS PV Naming Scheme
 Suggestions for naming of PVs at ISIS.
-As of EPICS base 3.14.12 record names can be up to 60 characters long, but full PV name can be longer.

 Basic idea is to describe function in the PV name, not hardware/technology - the PV name is the purpose of a channel and is abstracted from the underlying hardware; an individual IOC name can however reflect technology/hardware/implementation.
 Note: do not use the `:` character in an IOC name.